yuewuo/fusion-blossom/tutorial/src/demo/example-qec-codes.md

 ## Run Solver

 The solver takes the syndrome as input and runs to a stable state.
-It also takes an optional parameter `visualizer`, to inspect the process of the problem being solver.
+It also takes an optional parameter `visualizer`, to inspect the process of solving the problem.

 ```python
 solver.solve(syndrome)